devopscodegen/architecture/docs/01_definitions.md

 <br><br>

 # DevOps
-- Each software application component will have its own source code repository, devops code repository, CI/CD pipeline and artifact repositories.
+- Each software application component will have its own source code repository, CI/CD pipeline and artifact repositories.
-- In addition to the above, from devops perspective, we need to create one devops code repository, CI/CD pipeline and artifact repositories for each of the below
+- In addition to the above, from devops perspective, we need to create one code repository, CI/CD pipeline and artifact repositories for each of the below
     - OS and/or middleware combination base images.
     - Common public cloud and private cloud infrastructure code, configuration and secrets of all software application components of each organizational unit.
 <br><br>